glozow/bitcoin-notes/transaction-lifecycle.md

 ## Inclusion in a Block

-A signature indicates that the owner of the private key has agreed to spend the coins, but the transaction is merely a _proposed_ state change until there is network consensus that the coins have been sent.
-It is trivially cheap for a private key owner to sign multiple transactions sending the same coins.
-In Bitcoin, the consensus protocol requires transactions to be included in a block containing a valid Proof of Work solution and accepted by the network as part of the most-work chain
+A signature indicates that the owner of the private key has agreed to spend the coins, but no money has moved until there is network consensus that the coins have been sent.
+Bitcoin's consensus protocol requires transactions to be included in a block containing a valid Proof of Work solution and accepted by the network as part of the most-work chain.
-- it is prohibitively expensive for a private key owner to reverse a transaction by rewriting (i.e. recomputing Proofs of Work for) these blocks.

 ### Mining